ACDguide/Governance/Governance/retire/retire-principles.md

 - how and if the data will still be available elsewhere or by request
 - a timeline of the changes, including enough time for comments to be dealt with

-It is much easier to make clear from the start what responsibility you assume when providing a dataset for other to use, rather than dealing with disappointed users down the track.
+It is much easier to make clear from the start what responsibility you assume when providing a dataset for others to use, rather than dealing with disappointed users down the track.

 Similarly, once you start the retirement process you should:
 * Inform the community as widely as possible, and at regular intervals via email, if possible.
 * If the data or metadata is available online, add a highly visible notice of the impending retirement.
-* Have a period of quarantine when the data is not more accessible but hasn't been deleted or archived yet.
+* Have a period of quarantine when the data is no longer accessible but hasn't been deleted or archived yet.
 There are always users who will notice the data is gone just when trying to use it, no matter how many times you try to inform them.
 * Make sure that you include information on alternative data sources and explain the reasons for the retirement.

-In some cases, it is appropriate consulting with the community before making a final decision for data retirement.
+In some cases, it is appropriate to consult with the community before making a final decision for data retirement.
 This is usually the case when dealing with replicated data and shortage of storage and it will be covered in that use case section.